 Program Overview

 Industrial-organizational psychology professionals play a critical role in the workplace.
 They help foster healthy, productive, and engaged organizational cultures.
 And today, these professionals are in high demand across industries.
 The reason?
-Employers increasingly understand that employee satisfaction is key to retaining talent, increasing productivity — and boosting the bottom line.
+Employers increasingly understand that employee satisfaction and motivation is key to retaining talent, increasing productivity — and boosting the bottom line.

 The Industrial-Organizational Psychology Master’s Degree Program will help prepare you for a successful career in the field.
 Led by expert faculty, the graduate program will equip you with the tools you need to empower professionals in the workplace — and maximize their skills and talents to optimize organizational performance.